 - Collectors who grade and only want to keep Gem Mint 10s

 Thanks for checking out my article.
-If you’re to acquire a box yourself you can check out the latest prices here.
+If you’re to acquire a box yourself you can check out the latest prices here on eBay.